-If your property is included in the financial assessment, it must be disregarded for the first 12weeks of your care home placement as a permanent resident.
+If your property is included in the financial assessment, it must be disregarded for the first 12-weeks of your care home placement as a permanent resident.
 If you choose to enter into a DPA, the local authority should aim to have the agreement in place by the end of the 12-week property disregard period, or within 12 weeks of approaching the local authority in other circumstances.

 Under a DPA, a written agreement between you and the local authority allows the care fee debt to accrue against your property's value.
 The amount owed, plus accrued interest, is paid back at a later date when your property is sold.
+This may be from your estate, after your death.
 The local authority can also charge an administration fee.
 The local authority place a legal charge on your property's title deeds at the Land Registry to ensure the debt is repaid.

 It is advisable to seek independent financial advice before proceeding with a DPA to ensure it is the best option for you.